top of page

 What to Expect

-During the initial stage of therapy, your history of symptoms, significant life events, and your childhood relationships with your caregivers and family will be discussed.
-You may be asked to complete assessment questionnaires depending on your presenting symptoms.
+During the initial stage of therapy, your history of symptoms, significant life events, and your childhood relationships with your family will be discussed.
+You will be asked to complete assessment questionnaires depending on your presenting symptoms.
 Together, you and your therapist will develop a collaborative treatment plan.
-You will learn self-regulation skills to manage stress, anxiety, and emotions.
-In the treatment phase, specific therapeutic interventions will be selected for your unique needs and goals.
+Additionally, you will learn self-regulation and grounding skills to build resiliency and inner resources.
+In the treatment phase, specific therapeutic interventions will be selected for your unique needs and goals, such as reprocessing traumatic memories.

 Therapeutic Approaches

-Most of our therapists are trained in EMDR.
+Our therapists are trained in EMDR .
 This form of therapy uses bilateral stimulation through eye movements, tapping, tones, or hand buzzers to stimulate your brain's innate ability to process traumatic memories and connect with positive and adaptive information.
-EMDR techniques can be used to develop inner resources, desensitize fears of emotions or memories, work through avoidance or resistance, and treat symptoms of depression, anxiety, panic, chronic pain, and dissociative disorders.
+EMDR techniques can be used to reprocess traumatic memories, develop skills and inner resources, desensitize fears of emotions, work through avoidance or resistance, and treat symptoms of PTSD, depression, anxiety, panic, chronic pain, and dissociative disorders.

 bottom of page